 If you are currently in the United States on a visa, you will also need to supply a copy of your current I-20

 If you are planning to transfer your I-20 to Manhattan College, you will need to also fill out a SEVIS transfer release form

-All international applicants who were educated outside of the United States for their undergraduate and/or graduate degree must provide a course-by-course evaluation report (which should be inclusive of your official transcripts) through provided by one of the agencies listed on the NACES website.
+All international applicants who were educated outside of the United States for their undergraduate and/or graduate degree must provide a course-by-course evaluation report (which should be inclusive of your official transcripts), showing grades for each course and overall GPA, provided by one of the agencies listed on the NACES website.

 English Language Proficiency Exams